Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Asymptotic Analysis of the Extrapolation Behaviour

 Therefore, the Arzela-Ascoli Theorem implies that for any atomic query $R(\vec{a})$ and any evidence whose distribution is computed at lower levels of the FLBN, the sequence $p_n$ of conditional probabilities of $R(\vec{a})$ given the evidence and a domain of size $n$ containing all constants mentioned by the query and the evidence is uniformly convergent in the weight parameters. \end{proof}

-We can deduce two corollaries from this: \begin{corollary} Under the assumptions of Theorem \ref{thm:uniform}, the asymptotic probability of an atomic query is a continuous function of the weight parameters. \end{corollary} \begin{proof} The uniform limit of a sequence of continuous functions is itself a continuous function \cite[Prop.
-7.1.3]{Deitmar21}. \end{proof}
+We can deduce two corollaries from this: \begin{corollary} Under the assumptions of Theorem \ref{thm:uniform}, the asymptotic probability of an atomic query is a continuous function of the weight parameters.
+In particular, if the parameter space is connected and there are choices of parameters $\vec{v}$ and $\vec{w}$ for which the asymptotic probabilities are $p$ and $q$ respectively, then for every $p'$ that lies between $p$ and $q$ there is a choice of parameters $\vec{w'}$ such that the asymptotic probability for $\vec{w'}$ is precisely $p'$. \end{corollary} \begin{proof} The uniform limit of a sequence of continuous functions is itself a continuous function~\cite[Prop.
+7.1.3]{Deitmar21}.
+The second part of the corollary follows from the first part and the intermediate value theorem for continuous functions. \end{proof}

 This is in sharp contrast to the situation for typical statistical relational formalisms such as probabilistic logic programming or ordinary relational logistic regression, where the asymptotic probability of the atomic query jumps from 0 to 1 depending on whether the parameter is zero or not (PLP) or negative or positive (RLR).
 We can also conclude from the converse statement that in these formalisms, convergence is not uniform in the parameter space.